-As a legal matter, it is true that a settlement agreement isn't required to address taxes.

-A few courts have suggested that taxes are such an essential part of the legal settlement that an agreement may fail if it doesn't include it.
-10 In general, however, a legal settlement agreement can be enforceable even if it doesn't say whether there will be tax withholding on some or all of the funds, and even if the agreement doesn't say anything about the specific IRS forms that will be issued.
+As a legal matter, it is true that a settlement agreement is not required to address taxes.
+A few courts have suggested that taxes are such an essential part of the legal settlement that an agreement may fail if it does not include it.
+[10] In general, however, a legal settlement agreement can be enforceable even if it does not say if there will be tax withholding on some or all of the funds, and even if the agreement does not say anything about the particular IRS forms that will be issued.

 Some defendants may like that, if talking about taxes before the plaintiff signs a release seems like asking for trouble.
-That way, the theory goes, the defendant can handle taxes however it wants, withholding on some or all or issuing Forms 1099 for some or all, for example.
-But why would any plaintiff or defendant want to sign a settlement agreement only to have yet another dispute about taxes later, one that could go back to court?
+That way, the theory goes, the defendant can handle taxes however it wants, withholding on some or all, issuing Forms 1099 for some or all, etc. But why would any plaintiff or defendant want to sign a settlement agreement only to have yet another dispute about taxes later, one that could go back to court?